kostkalab/wksc_manuscript/README.md

 Jacqueline Ho and Dennis Kostka
 </p>

 This repository contains code and instruction to reproduce analyses carried out in the context of the manuscript ***Single cell RNA sequencing reveals differential cell cycle activity in key cell populations during nephrogenesis***.
 Pleas follow [this link](TBD) to access the manuscript on bioRxiv.
-Data generated is available on the Gene Expression Omnibus (GEO) under [TBD](TBD).
+Data generated is available on the Gene Expression Omnibus (GEO) under [https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?&acc=GSE158166](GSE158166).

 The overall directory structure is the following:
 ```